iMissile/Self.Writing/Notes/python_lang.md

 	- [A visual debugger for Jupyter](https://blog.jupyter.org/a-visual-debugger-for-jupyter-914e61716559)
 - [Orange](https://orangedatamining.com/).
 Open source machine learning and data visualization.

+# 13.08.2022
+- [Uncommon Uses of Python in Commonly Used Libraries](https://eugeneyan.com/writing/uncommon-python/)ю To learn how to build more maintainable and usable Python libraries, I’ve been reading some of the most widely used Python packages.
+Along the way, I learned some things about Python that are off the beaten path.
+Here are a few things I didn’t know before.

 # 06.08.2022
 - [How to create a Python package in 2022](https://mathspp.com/blog/how-to-create-a-python-package-in-2022)
 - [How to Choose the Right Python Concurrency API](https://superfastpython.com/python-concurrency-choose-api/)